underscoreio/essential-slick/src/pages/6-joins.md

   messages.map(_.ts).min.result
 ```

 While `length` and `countDistinct` return an `Int`, the other functions return an `Option`.
 This is because there may be no rows returned by the query, meaning the is no minimum, maximum and so on.

 ### Grouping

-You may find you use the aggregate functions with column grouping.
+Aggregate functions are often used with column grouping.
 For example, how many messages has each user sent?
+That's a grouping (by user) of a aggregate (count).

 Slick provides `groupBy` which will group rows by some expression.
 Here's an example:

 ``` scala
 val msgPerUser =